A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects: Cut Locus and Riemannian Logarithm

 where $QSR^T = U_1(\tau)^T\tilde{U}_1(\tau)$ is an SVD.
 Even though theoretically impossible, entries of values larger than one may arise in $S$ due to the finite machine precision.
 In order to catch such numerical errors, the real part $\Re(\arccos(S))$ is used in the actual calculations of the subspace distance.

 In Figure~\ref{fig:numericalLog_error}, the subspace distance between $U_1(\tau)$ and $\tilde{U}_1(\tau)$ is displayed for $100$ logarithmically spaced values $\tau$ between $10^{-20}$ and $10^0$.
 The Stiefel representative $\tilde{U}_1(\tau)$ is here calculated with the new log algorithm, with the standard log algorithm, and with the standard log algorithm with projection onto the horizontal space.
 This is repeated for $10$ random subspace representatives $U$ with random horizontal tangent vectors $\Delta^\hor_U$, and the results are plotted individually.
 As expected, Algorithm~\ref{alg:modgrasslog} shows favorable behaviour when approaching the cut locus.
 When the result of the standard log algorithm is not projected onto the horizontal space, it can be seen that its subspace error starts to increase already at $\tau \approx 10^{-3}$.
-The baseline error (in Figure~\ref{fig:numericalLog_error}) is due to the numerical accuracy of the subspace distance calculation procedure.
+The baseline error (in Figure~\ref{fig:numericalLog_error}) is due to the numerical accuracy of the subspace distance calculation procedure. \revcomm{The code to reproduce Figure~\ref{fig:numericalLog_error} can be found at \href{https://github.com/RalfZimmermannSDU/RiemannGrassmannLog}{github.com/RalfZimmermannSDU/RiemannGrassmannLog}.}

 Even though this experiment addresses the extreme-case behavior, it is of practical importance.
 In fact, the results of \cite{AbsilEdelmanKoev2006} show that for large-scale $n$ and two subspaces drawn from the uniform distribution on $\Gr(n,p)$, the largest principal angle between the subspaces is with high probability close to $\frac{\pi}{2}$.